Battle of Shiloh: Battle, April 7

 Between midnight and 4:00 am, Brigadier General Alexander M. McCook's division from Buell's Army of the Ohio arrived in Savannah.
 The first unit from this division to arrive at Pittsburg Landing came ashore around 4:00 am.
 Elsewhere, the Confederate 47th Tennessee Infantry Regiment was marching to the battlefield.
 This poorly-armed regiment of 600 raw recruits was the only reinforcement Beauregard received, and it did not arrive until 8:00 am.
-After deducting casualties and those that had abandoned their posts, Beauregard's Confederate army now numbered less than 20,000 fighters.
+After deducting casualties and those who had abandoned their posts, Beauregard's Confederate army now numbered fewer than 20,000 fighters.

 Union counterattacks begin

 On the east side of the Union line, Buell's attack began at 5:00 am with Nelson's three brigades.
 A few hours later, Nelson was joined on his right by Crittenden.
 The two divisions advanced, dispersed enemy skirmishers, and were gradually joined on Crittenden's right by brigades from McCook's division.
 McCook did not have all three of his brigades available until close to noon.
 On the Confederate side, Hardee commanded the right that faced Nelson, with the division commanded by Brigadier General Jones M. Withers as his most organized force.
-The skirmishers that Nelson had chased off earlier were Colonel Nathan Bedford Forrest's cavalry regiment and small portions of Chalmers's brigade from Withers' division.
-Behind the skirmishers were Chalmer's brigade and a makeshift brigade of three regiments.
+The skirmishers that Nelson had chased off earlier were Colonel Nathan Bedford Forrest's cavalry regiment and small portions of Chalmers's Brigade from Withers' division.
+Behind the skirmishers were Chalmers's Brigade and a makeshift brigade of three regiments.
 A mix of regiments formed the line further west, and several batteries gave artillery support.

 At the Davis Wheat Field, a small field between Barnes Field and the Peach Orchard, the brigade commanded by Colonel William B. Hazen, took more than half of the losses Nelson's division received for the whole day.
 More fighting took place near Sara Bell Field, and after three hours of fighting it became stalemated.
 Both sides withdrew around noon, putting Nelson back at Wicker Field.
 During this fighting, Hardee was slightly wounded, although he led a counterattack.
 West of Nelson, Crittenden and McCook advanced before being forced back to Duncan field.
 At noon, Buell's army had control of the Hornet's Nest.

 Grant's attack began with Lew Wallace's fresh division driving Pond's exhausted brigade away from Jones Field.
 After a Confederate counterattack by Gibson and Wood, Sherman brought his division to the line and the Confederates were pushed back.
 McClernand and Hurlbut joined the fight, and all four Union divisions advanced at 10:30 am.
 At that time, Cleburne's brigade of 800 men took significant casualties when they unsuccessfully assaulted the Union force.